Strategies for the Synthesis of Labeled Peptides

 How to solubilize my synthetic peptides?

-Please refer to this FAQ for details: http://lifetein.com/handling_and_storage_of_synthetic_peptides.html#q2.
+Please refer to this FAQ for details: Handling and Storage of Synthetic Peptides.

-Sonication and the following solvents may help for difficult peptides:
+Sonication and the following solvents may help with difficult peptides:

-1) Begin with 100 % acetonitrile then diluted with water until 50%
+1) Begin with 100 % acetonitrile then dilute with water until 50%

 3) Dissolve it with 8M Urea

 4) Dissolve it with 6 or 8 M Guanidine hydrochloride

 5) 6M GuHCL, 0.05% TFA, pH2,